Skip to main navigationSkip to main content

 Currently enrolled and attending University and one or more of the following:

-Household income of £42,600 Evidenced by your most recent Student Finance assessment (BM5/BM6 students in year 5 or 6 may be eligible based on their last assessment); supporting documentation not required, but household income must have been shared with the University prior to your Technology Grant application
+Household income of £42,600 and under Evidenced by your most recent Student Finance assessment (BM5/BM6 students in year 5 or 6 may be eligible based on their last assessment); supporting documentation not required, but household income must have been shared with the University prior to your Technology Grant application

 Care leaver/Estranged student Evidenced by receipt of the Care leaver/Estranged student bursary; supporting documentation not required